The Summer Demands: A Novel by Deborah Shapiro (Pre-Order)

 On Sale June 4, 2019 • ISBN 9781948226301

-On the verge of her fortieth birthday, and shaken by a recent miscarriage, Emily inherits an abandoned summer camp in Massachusetts.
+On the verge of her fortieth birthday and shaken by a recent miscarriage, Emily inherits an abandoned summer camp in Massachusetts.
 She and her husband move onto the property and make grand plans to revitalize the land.
 But they soon discover that their inheritance includes an unexpected guest.
-On a walk through the old campgrounds she once frequented as a girl, Emily discovers, living undetected in one of the cabins, a magnetic twenty-two-year-old named Stella.
+On a walk through the old campgrounds she once frequented as a girl, Emily finds, living undetected in one of the cabins, a magnetic twenty-two-year-old named Stella.

 As the two women begin spending time together—talking and drinking, swimming in the lake, watching seductive French films through long afternoons—Emily finds herself playing at performing various roles relative to Stella: friend, mother, lover.
 Each encounter they share promises to bring Emily a little closer to an understanding of her own identity, but it also puts her marriage and future at risk.
 How much does she really know about Stella?
 Why is Stella here, and what does she want, and what might she take with her, if and when she leaves?